Get an annual AARP membership for only $9. Offer ends 12/11.

 CCACC Adult Day Healthcare Center

 This Chinese community-based adult day healthcare center doesn’t provide senior living services, but it may be a good fit if you want to live independently but need support during the day.
 At CCACC, older adults can learn English, do tai chi, participate in spiritual activities, and interact with others with similar cultural backgrounds.
-Nursing staff speak fluent Chinese and the center provides translators for seniors who have doctor’s appointments.
+Nursing staff speak fluent Chinese, and the center provides translators for seniors with doctor’s appointments.

 Citations